 Keeping to the monochromatic palette that has become synonymous with the collection, the ceramic and steel J12 Paradoxe pushes boundaries by blending black and white in the most unexpected manner.
 What looks like an optical illusion is, in reality, a provocative 38mm timepiece with a striking ceramic case that is two-thirds white and one-third black.

 Designed by Arnaud Chastaingt, director of the Chanel Watchmaking Creation Studio, the arresting aesthetic of the J12 Paradoxe is achieved by cutting and fusing two black and white ceramic cases of different dimensions.
-Although ceramic is four times harder than steel, ensuring a perfect cut by machine without breaking the brittle material requires a specific expertise that the Chanel Manufacture in Switzerland had mastered.
+On its own, ceramic is four times harder than steel, but it becomes brittle when it’s worked on by a machine.
+Ensuring a perfect cut requires a specific expertise that the Chanel Manufacture in Switzerland has mastered.
 Once cut, the parts are anchored by a metallic support into which the sapphire caseback is set.
 The dial is revealed to be almost completely covered in white, contrasted by a genius stroke of black on its right side.
 Using tampography, the ring of the bezel is initially coloured black, then white, making it truly two-tone.

 The 20-piece limited edition J12 Paradoxe Diamonds retains the same dramatic aesthetic, with an intriguing haute joaillerie twist.
 Set in 18k white gold, the right section of the watch flaunts 87 baguette-cut diamonds weighing a total of 4.40 carats, as well as a diamond-set crown.
 This is juxtaposed beautifully by sleek black ceramic on the left side of the case and the lacquered black dial.
 Water resistant to 50 metres, both Paradoxe models are driven by the COSC- certified automatic Calibre 12.1 with a 70-hour power reserve, a new movement exclusively manufactured for Chanel.